Lifelike Dinosaurs Returning To Gillette Stadium For Drive-Thru Exhibit

 FOXBORO (CBS) – The home of the New England Patriots and Revolution will host the Jurassic Quest drive-thru exhibit again this year.
 More than 70 moving, animatronic dinosaurs will be at Gillette Stadium in Foxboro from June 18 to July 11.

-“Although the drive-thru experience means visitors will stay safe inside their vehicles, they’ll still need to avoid the swinging tail of the 50-foot Spinosaurus and the gigantic, grinning Megalodon!” the event advertises.READ MORE: Child Tax Credit: How Much Money Can Parents Expect In Monthly Payments?
+“Although the drive-thru experience means visitors will stay safe inside their vehicles, they’ll still need to avoid the swinging tail of the 50-foot Spinosaurus and the gigantic, grinning Megalodon!” the event advertises.READ MORE: Mass.
+Outdoor Mask Mandate To Be Eased; Bars And Amusement Parks Reopening In May; Road Races To Return

 It will cost $49 for each car and you have to sign up for an assigned time slot.
-Tickets are available from Wednesday-Sunday.READ MORE: Outdoor Mask Mandate To Be Eased; Bars And Amusement Parks Reopening In May; Road Races To Return
+Tickets are available from Wednesday-Sunday.READ MORE: Child Tax Credit: How Much Money Can Parents Expect In Monthly Payments?

 Event organizers say the exhibit is family-friendly and contactless.

-The Jurassic Quest exhibit was so popular last year that two weeks were added to its original 10-day stay.MORE NEWS: Sales At Legacy Place Vineyard Vines To Benefit Injured Bishop Feehan Hockey Player AJ Quetta
+The Jurassic Quest exhibit was so popular last year that two weeks were added to its original 10-day stay.MORE NEWS: Bear Spotted Roaming Framingham Neighborhood

 For more information visit JurassicQuest.com.